KnowledgeLab/content_analysis/2-Corpus-Linguistics.md

 whText.dispersion_plot(['stem', 'cell', 'federal' ,'Lila', 'Barber', 'Whitehouse'])
 ```

 If we want to do an analysis of all the Whitehouse press releases we will first need to obtain them.
-By looking at the API we can see the the URL we want is [https://api.github.com/repos/lintool/GrimmerSenatePressReleases/contents/raw/Whitehouse](https://api.github.com/repos/lintool/GrimmerSenatePressReleases/contents/raw/Whitehouse), so we can create a function to scrape the individual files
+By looking at the API we can see the the URL we want is [https://api.github.com/repos/lintool/GrimmerSenatePressReleases/contents/raw/Whitehouse](https://api.github.com/repos/lintool/GrimmerSenatePressReleases/contents/raw/Whitehouse), so we can create a function to scrape the individual files.

+If you want to know more about downloading from APIs look at the 1st notebook

 ```python